Pig (2021 film): Plot

-Robin "Rob" Feld is a reclusive truffle-forager who was once a renowned Portland chef.
+Robin "Rob" Feld is a reclusive truffle-forager who was once a renowned chef in Portland.
 Living in a cabin deep in the Oregon forests, he hunts for truffles with the help of his prized foraging pig.
 Rob sells the truffles exclusively to Amir, a young and inexperienced supplier of luxury ingredients to high-end restaurants.

-One night, Rob is attacked by unidentified assailants as they steal his pig.
-He contacts Amir, who helps him locate a pair of bedraggled drug addicts suspected by another local truffle-hunter.
-They claim the pig was taken to Portland.
+One night, Rob is attacked by unidentified assailants who beat him down before stealing his pig.
+He contacts Amir, who helps him locate a pair of bedraggled drug addicts suspected by another truffle hunter.
+The pair admit to the theft but say they did it only for the money and that the pig was taken to Portland.

 After his old friend Edgar refuses to help, Rob leads Amir to an underground fighting ring for restaurant people below the defunct Portland Hotel, saying certain names carry cachet.
-Rob identifies himself to the crowd, then allows himself to be beaten to a pulp by a waiter in exchange for Edgar's information.
+Rob identifies himself to the crowd before allowing a man to beat him severely, in exchange for information from Edgar.

-Shocked to learn his identity, the following morning Amir reveals that his parents had such a miserable marriage that the only happy time he remembers is a night when they had dinner at Rob's restaurant, before his mother committed suicide.
+Shocked to learn his identity, the following morning Amir reveals that his parents had such a miserable marriage that the only happy time he remembers is a night when they had dinner at Rob's restaurant, before his mother died by suicide.
 Rob asks Amir to secure reservations at Eurydice, a trendy haute cuisine restaurant Amir's father does business with.
 Rob visits the house he used to live in with his wife Lori, whose death compelled Rob to withdraw to the woods.

 At Eurydice, Rob asks to meet with its head chef, Derek, a former prep cook at Rob's restaurant.
 Rob pointedly yet empathetically criticizes Derek for opening a contemporary restaurant rather than the pub he always wanted to run.
 Overwhelmed by the memory of his dream and the reality of his current circumstances, Derek confesses that Amir's wealthy father, Darius, was behind the theft of Rob's pig, having learned of its existence from Amir.
 Rob angrily ends his partnership with Amir before going to confront Darius at his home.
 Darius offers Rob $25,000 in exchange for the pig and threatens to kill it if Rob continues his pursuit.